Dory Selinger

-Dory Selinger (born 13 October 1971) is an American former Paralympic cyclist who competed in international cycling competitions and is a former world record holder.
-He is a Paralympic and three-time World champion in track cycling and has competed at the 1996 and 2000 Summer Paralympics.
+Dory Selinger (October 13, 1971 – April 16, 2026) was an American Paralympic cyclist and world record holder who competed in international cycling competitions.
+He was a Paralympic gold medalist and three-time World champion in track cycling and competed at the 1996 and 2000 Summer Paralympics.

-Accident
+1993 vehicular attack

-In January 1993, Selinger and his friend were involved in a car accident.
-His right leg got caught in the wheel well of the car that had hit him, he spent seven days in a coma and had his right leg below the knee amputated.He also had a head injury which affected his speech and memory.
-His friend was killed in the accident.
+In January 1993, Selinger and seven other cyclists were deliberately rammed by a driver who was experiencing a psychotic episode.
+Selinger's right leg was caught in the wheel well of the car that had hit him.
+He spent seven days in a coma and had his right leg below the knee amputated.
+He also had a head injury which affected his speech and memory.
+His friend Vladimir Quinn was killed in the attack.

+Death

+Selinger was struck by a vehicle and killed while on his regular ride near his home in McKinney, Texas, on April 16, 2026.
+He was 54.